replicatedhq/kurl.sh/src/markdown-pages/add-ons/velero.md

 Velero requires a backend object store where it will save your backups.
 For the initial install the local Ceph Object Gateway will be configured as the backend if the Rook add-on is enabled.
 This is not suitable for disaster recovery because loss of the cluster will mean loss of backups.
-The add-on includes plugins for using AWS, Azure, or GCP object stores as backends.
+The add-on includes plugins for using AWS, Azure, or GCP object stores as backends, as well as the [local-volume-provider](https://github.com/replicatedhq/local-volume-provider) plugin for direct-to-disk backups.

 #### AWS S3